KumamonGu/Raspberry-PI-Cloud-Dashboard/README.md

 # Raspberry-PI-Cloud-Dashboard
+A Grafana Dashboard can be deployed on any Debian/Ubuntu machine(including Cloud VM or local machine) to monitor the system parameters of real-world Raspberry PIs.
+It can also be utilized to monitor sensor data if such sensors are connected to real-world Raspberry PIs.

+## Tools
-A Raspberry PI Dashboard design on Cloud VM
+### For Dashboards that can be viewed on a Cloud VM
-Tools needed: InfluxDB, Grafana, Raspberry PI 5, Google Cloud VM
+Raspberry PI 5, InfluxDB, Grafana, Google Cloud VM
+### For Dashboards that can be viewed on a Local Linux Machine
+Raspberry PI 5, InfluxDB, Grafana, Local Debian/Ubuntu Linux machine

-# Step 1: Set up Raspberry PI
+## Step 1: Set up Raspberry PI and Sensors(if applicable)
-You can set up your Raspberry PI to start.
+Before You can really start, you need first to set up your Raspberry PI to start.
 If your RPI comes with a pre-installed system(e.g. You bought it from companies like Canakit), please follow the instructions I've included here.
 Otherwise, a useful tool can be found at https://www.raspberrypi.com/software/.
 Your RPI system should be Debian or Ubuntu.
 A Desktop version of the system is not needed.

 # Step 2: Get InfluxDB ready